ianmiell/learngitthehardway/README.md

 my change to the README
 my change to the README
 'my change to the README'
-another change to the README
+another change to the README"my change to the README"